Table of contents

 The benefits of using a CBD-only product include a potential reduction in anxiety and improved sleep patterns.
 Some people prefer CBD-exclusive products simply because they don’t want THC’s intoxicating effects.
 (It should be remembered that CBD is technically psychoactive.)

-Other CBD-rich ratios like 3:1 or 6:1 may also tip the scale in favor of CBD’s effects.
+Other CBD-rich ratios like 3:1 or 6:1 may tip the scale in favor of CBD’s effects.

 1:2 or 1:3 CBD:THC

-These are products that contain both THC and CBD, but this time with more THC.
-The CBD can buffer some of THC’s psychoactivity in such products, but actually also may elongate the experience as well.
+These products contain both THC and CBD, but this time with more THC.
+The CBD can buffer some of THC’s psychoactivity in such products but may also lengthen the experience.

 Some breeders, like Resin Seeds and CBD Crew, specialize in developing CBD-rich cannabis varieties.